|

 Cost

-The ground cost for the trip per person (based upon double occupancy and not including international airfare) will be between $10,000 and $11,000 per person, double occupancy.
-The price depends on the number of people (no more than 14, including us) and currency fluctuations.
+The ground cost for the trip per person (based upon double occupancy and not including international airfare) will be:

 The trip price includes 5-star, or the best available, hotels, most meals, internal flights, ground transportation, guides, admissions, transfers, and tips.
 Not included are international air fare between the U.S. and South America, alcoholic beverages, excess baggage charges, independent airport transfers, incidentals (such as internet access, laundry, phone and fax calls), passport and visa fees, and medical expenses.
 Internal flights will be coach class.
 We will have our own private guides and busses or vans exclusively for our group (except for the Andes crossing).

 Currently, Argentina does not require a visa for U.S. citizens traveling on a U.S. passport.
-Chile requires a visa (called the reciprocity fee), which we can purchase visas at the airport upon arrival.
+Chile requires a “reciprocity fee” which we can purchase upon arrival at the airport in Santiago.
 We must apply for and purchase Brazil visas in advance of our departure.
 We will send you all the information as we get closer to the trip and will notify you immediately if these visa policies change.

 Please note that we may change the itinerary based on changes in airline schedules, natural disaster, availability of hotels, or other circumstances requiring such changes.